Uranium market: History

+Uranium production is highly concentrated.
 The world's top uranium producers in 2017, representing 71% of total production, were Kazakhstan (39% of world production), Canada (22%) and Australia (10%).
 Other major producers included Niger, Namibia and Russia.
-Initial treatment facilities to produce uranium oxide are almost always located at the mining sites.
+Initial treatment facilities to produce uranium oxide are almost always located at or near the mining sites.
 The facilities for enrichment, on the other hand, are found in those countries that produce significant amounts of electricity from nuclear power.
 Large commercial enrichment plants are in operation in France, Germany, Netherlands, UK, United States, and Russia, with smaller plants elsewhere.

 Global demand for uranium rose steadily from the end of World War II, largely driven by nuclear weapons procurement programs.

+In the 1960s, the United States' Energy Agency banned the use of foreign uranium in American reactors, and the country significantly reduced the price of its uranium exports.
+This resulted in oversupply of uranium in the rest of the world.

+In June 1972, the major non-United States uranium producers formed a secret cartel to manipulate the market.
+The cartel (Societe d'Etudes de Recherches d'Uranium) was composed of Australia, France, South Africa, and Anglo-Australian transnational Rio Tinto Zinc Ltd. The cartel sought to mitigate the impacts of US policy on the market by engaging in bid rigging, price fixing, and market sharing.
+Westinghouse filed an antitrust lawsuit against cartel members in 1976 and the cartel disbanded.

-This trend lasted until the early 1980s, when changing geopolitical circumstances as well as environmental, safety, and economic concerns over nuclear power plants reduced demand somewhat.
-The production of a series of large hydro-electric power stations has also helped to depress the global market since the early 1970s.
+In the 1980s and continuing into the 1990s, uranium demand decreased as fewer nuclear power plants were built.
+Factors for the decreased demand included the end of the Cold War (which in turn resulted in the increased availability of secondary sources of uranium), the disasters at Chernobyl and Three Mile Island.
+Another factor was the construction of a series of large hydro-electric power stations has also helped to depress the global market since the early 1970s.
 This phenomenon can be traced back to the construction of the vast Aswan Dam in Egypt.
 During this time, large uranium inventories accumulated.
 Until 1985 the Western uranium industry was producing material much faster than nuclear power plants and military programs were consuming it.
-Uranium prices slid throughout the decade, leaving the price below $10 per pound for yellowcake by year-end 1989.
+The spot price for uranium fell, leaving the price below $10 per pound for yellowcake by year-end 1989.